diegozalez/OpenTenki/Code/README.md

 ## Tasmota Coming Soon

-The boar is compatible with tasmota but Tasmota does not fully support the ESP32-s3 as of now there can be some errors, Im in the procces of finishing the configuration and uploadit
+The board is compatible with tasmota but Tasmota does not fully support the ESP32-s3 as of now there can be some errors, Im in the procces of finishing the configuration and uploadit

 ## Arduino Coming Soon